-The National Book Fund is designed to assist teachers in high-need communities who are committed to improving the math achievement of their students through implementation of the JUMP Math program in their classroom.
+The National Book Fund is designed to assist teachers in high-need communities across Canada improve the math achievement of their students through implementation of the JUMP Math program in their classroom.

 Who Can Apply?

-Applications for the National Book Fund are invited from teachers who are:
+Applications for the National Book Fund are invited from teachers who are committed to:

-- committed to the JUMP Math philosophy and approach to math education,
+- the JUMP Math philosophy and approach to math education,

-- committed to using JUMP Math as a key math resource in their classroom,
+- using JUMP Math as a key math resource in their classroom,

-- committed to evaluating the effectiveness of the JUMP Math program in their classroom.
+- evaluating the effectiveness of the JUMP Math program in their classroom.